magdykashef/Angular-8-Website-Confusion-Restaurant/README.md

 ### First Steps:

-Navigate to Angular-8-Website-Confusion-Restaurant folder and open the Terminal and type   npm start   and press Enter and wait untill completes.
+Navigate to Angular-8-Website-Confusion-Restaurant folder and open the Terminal and type `npm install` and press Enter and wait untill completes.

 ### BackEnd json-server